We live by faith, not by sight.

 While designing this piece another verse from Paul's writings was coming to mind for me.
 In the book of 1 Corinthians, verse 12, he writes "Now we see things imperfectly, like puzzling reflections in a mirror, but then we will see everything with perfect clarity.
 All that I know now is partial and incomplete, but then I will know everything completely, just as God now knows me completely."

-The "then" he is referring to is in the future, when we are with God.
-In heaven but also in the promised restored earth.
-For now, in our limited physical bodies on this broken earth we only get glimpses of heaven and the spiritual realm.
-We have to have faith in believing there is more beyond what we can see.
+The "then" he is referring to is in the future, when we are with God in heaven and later in the promised restored earth.
+For now, in our limited physical bodies on this broken earth limit us to mere glimpses of heaven and the spiritual realm.
+We have to keep our faith believing there is more happening than what we can see with our physical eyes.

 The thin strip of watercolor broken with thin lines symbolizes those glimpses of greater truth and beauty.
 We can't see it all and we can't see it clearly (yet!).
 I was also visually referencing stained glass and how the light filtering through can create a sense of holiness and peace even though we can't see through it clearly.
 Additionally, it's placement as a strong vertical line connects us upward towards God.